mirasac/algonume/project/Notes.md

 - Divide total solar irradiance by 4 due to combination of day-night cycle and distribution of total energy over a disk (i.e. S_0 * r * pi^2 / (4 * r * pi^2) = S_0 / 4) and again by 2 due to the choice to focus on the Northern Hemisphere and not just on the illuminated face of the Earth.
 - Use optical depths and formulae for soot from TTAPS-II because reproducing the aerosol formation computational model presented in Turco 1979 goes beyond the purpose of this work.
 - Spectral radiance is also called specific intensity, mainly in the old literature.
+- Use non-dimensional optical coordinates, cfr. \cite[290]{Modest}.
+- Radiative equilibrium at TOA + steady state temperature = radiative equilibrium at each altitude + atmosphere transparent to transmitted solar irradiance.

 ## Questions
 - What is temperature profile instability.